-Jessica Koroscil has a BFA Honors Degree in drawing and graphic design.
-Her favorite color is hot pink, she enjoys strong coffee and good books.
+Jessica Koroscil has a BFA Honours Degree in drawing and graphic design.
+Her favourite colour is hot pink, she enjoys strong coffee and good books.
 She keeps herself busy with a freelance graphic design and illustration firm.

 Paul Butler (b.
 1973) works simultaneously as an artist (since 1998 he has organized the globally-roving "Collage Party" project), curator (currently, he is the guest curator of the Plug IN ICA’s Overlooked Space), and as the director of Winnipeg's Other Gallery.

 Vanessa Kroeker works with local and international artists and arts organizations towards the funding, creation, and presentation of contemporary art.
 She currently holds the position of Curatorial Assistant at Plug In Institute of Contemporary Art, and is studying philosophy at the University of Winnipeg.
 Her work has been shown at Printed Matter (New York), and Eye Level Gallery (Halifax).